mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 ```

 ### MQTT2GO units
-In this section, we provide a table with all units needed by the MQTT2GO messages.
-If the unit needs to be specified for selected command/report (meaning the command/report is not simple on,off,etc.), then the value will be specfied inside the value field.
-The units are following:
+In this section, we provide a table with all currently utilized units in the MQTT2GO messages.
+If the unit needs to be specified for selected command/report (meaning the command/report is not simple on,off,etc.), then the value will be specified inside the *value* field.
+The utilized unit types are following:

 <table style="width:100%">